The ‘Perfect’ Snack Bar

 - 1/2 cup 3 oz. dark chocolate chips, melted (optional)

 - Heat oven to 350°F.Spread whole almonds on a baking sheet.
 Spread pumpkin seeds, sliced almonds and oats on another baking sheet.
 Bake each for 10-15 minutes, or until toasted, stirring once or twice.
 Cool.
-Transfer to a large bowl; add currants and flour.
+Transfer to a large bowl; add currants and almond flour (or coconut flour).
+Make a well in the center of the mixture.

 - In a medium saucepan over medium heat, bring honey (and maple syrup if using) to a simmer.
 Heat to 240°F. This should take about 5 minutes, maybe less, and should be at a full simmer.
 OR, microwave in a 2-cup pyrex 3-4 minutes (it will bubble up), stirring every minute.
 If you don’t have a thermometer, check by drizzling a tiny bit in a small bowl of ice water.
 It should form a soft ball between your fingers. **see note.

-- Stir almond butter into the honey then immediately pour over the ingredients in the bowl.
+- Stir almond butter into the honey.
+Immediately pour into the nuts mixture, keeping away from the sides of the bowl (because it will stick to the bowl instead off the nuts!)
 Stir quickly and thoroughly until mixture is evenly coated.
 Press onto a parchment or foil lined baking sheet to a thin layer.
 It should nearly cover a 13×18-inch pan.
-I place a second sheet of parchment over and press/roll with a rolling pin to flatten.
+I place a second sheet of parchment over and press/roll firmly with a rolling pin or hands to flatten.

 - For soft-chewy bars, cool completely then cut.
 Drizzle with melted chocolate if desired.